 - Protection could also include damages caused by a natural disaster

-It does not provide coverage for damages due to ageing
+- It does not provide coverage for damages due to aging

-It does not provide coverage for damages and losses caused by nuclear attack or war
+- It does not provide coverage for damages and losses caused by nuclear attacks or war

 - Driving under the influence of alcohol

 - There is no protection against consequential damages after initial damage assessment